AdobeDocs/control-panel.en/help/performance-monitoring/using/database-monitoring.md

 >[!NOTE]
 >
->The amount of database space provided as shown in the Control Panel may not reflect the amount of Database space specified in your contract.
-Most often, larger database space is provided to you temporarily to ensure performance of your system.
+>If the amount of provided database space provided as shown in the Control Panel does not reflect the amount specified in your contract, reach out to Customer Care.

 ## Monitoring database usage {#monitoring-instances-database}